rwieruch/blog_robinwieruch_content/blog/minimal-react-webpack-babel-setup/index.md

 ---
-title: "How to set up React with Webpack and Babel [Tutorial]"
+title: "How to React with Webpack 5 and Babel [Tutorial]"
-description: "A step by step tutorial to set up React with Webpack and Babel from scratch for beginners.
-You will learn everything about the tooling around React ..."
+description: "A React with Webpack 5 and Babel tutorial for beginners where you will learn step by step how to set up a React project with Webpack from scratch ..."
 date: "2019-06-15T13:55:46+02:00"
 categories: ["React", "JavaScript", "Tooling", "Webpack", "Babel"]
 keywords: ["react webpack", "react webpack babel", "react babel", "react webpack tutorial", "react webpack example", "react webpack boilerplate"]